-Java virtual machine is an abstract machine which provides you with the runtime environment to execute Java bytecode.
+Java virtual machine is an abstract machine that provides you with the runtime environment to execute Java bytecode.
 JVM depends on the underlying platform.
-JVM is nor compatible with many hardware and software.
+JVM is not compatible with many hardware and software.

 What is JVM (Java Virtual Machine)?

 JVM is a specification that specifies the working of JVM. but the algorithm will be chosen by their implementation provider.
 JVM’s implementation is provided by Oracle and other companies.
 JVM is also an implementation which is specified by JRE.
 JVM is a runtime instance which will be created whenever you run the java class.
 JVM allows you to perform some operations like- loading the code, verifying the code, executing the code, and providing a runtime environment.

 JVM architecture defines- classloader, memory area, execution engine, etc.